NaveedNaseem84/PP5-Ds_Pizza/TESTING.md

 ## Manual Testing

-In addition to all the testing above, the following extensivee manual testing has been carried out checking each element of the site as a whole entity.
+The following manual testing has been carried out checking each element of the site as a whole entity.
 The results have been tabulated below:

 | Test  | Test Step                                                           |Expected Result                            |              Actual Result                                                                  | Screenshot                                                   | Outcome |
 | ------|:--------------------------------------------------------------------|----------------------------------------   | --------------------------------------------------------------------------------------------|--------------------------------------------------------------|:-------:|